Meet with us at Nvidia GTC in San Jose, CA (March 17 - 21) Click here to book

 Conclusion

-In this guide, we reviewed what RAG pipelines are and why they're useful for building low cost and personalized chat tools.
-We also stepped through deploying a simple RAG application on Denvr Cloud using:
+In this guide, we reviewed what RAG pipelines are and how they can help you build low-cost and personalized chat tools.

 NVIDIA NIM - for our inference backend